-MBL is an APRA regulated ADI headquartered in Sydney, Australia and is a wholly owned subsidiary of MGL.
-MBL generates income by operating a diversified set of businesses across different locations and service offerings including asset finance, lending, banking, and risk and capital solutions across debt, equity and commodities.
-MBL offers a range of services to government, institutional, corporate and retail clients.
+Macquarie Bank Limited is an Australian Prudential Regulation Authority ("APRA") regulated Authorised Deposittaking Institution ("ADP") headquartered in Sydney, Australia and is a wholly owned subsidiary of Macquarie Group Limited.
+Macquarie Bank offers retail and business banking and wealth management, as well as risk and capital solutions with a particular focus on financial markets, asset finance and commodities.
+Macquarie Bank offers a range of services to government, institutional, corporate and retail clients.

-As at March 31, 2024, MBL employed over 16,200 staff, had total assets of A\$340.2 billion and total equity of A\$21.4 billion.
-For the 2024 fiscal year, MBL net operating income was A\$11,566 million and profit after tax attributable to ordinary equity holders was A\$2,912 million.
-As at March 31, 2024, MBL conducted its operations in 19 markets, with 53% of MBL Group's net operating income (excluding corporate items) derived from regions outside Australia.
+As at March 31, 2025, MBL employed 15,409 staff, had total assets of A\$375.2 billion and total equity of A\$23.0 billion.
+For the 2025 fiscal year, MBL net operating income was A\$11,920 million and profit after tax attributable to ordinary equity holders was A\$3,445 million.
+As at March 31, 2025, MBL conducted its operations in 19 markets, with 51% of MBL Group's net operating income (excluding corporate items) derived from regions outside Australia.
 See "- Our business - Regional activity" below for further information.